pixelatedbrian/beautiful-jekyll/_posts/2018-04-15-Toxic-Comments-EDA-Retrospective.md

 <img src="/img/urgency_stack.png" width="1200" align="middle">
 </p>

-###### Distribution of Urgency in Comments: _13% of regular comments had an exclamation mark `!` but 27% of toxic comments had at least one `!`.
+###### Distribution of Urgency in Comments: _13% of regular comments had an exclamation mark "!" but 27% of toxic comments had at least one "!".
 The plot above has exluded counts of 0 as that makes up the majority of both classes.
-One can clearly see that the toxic comments are right shifted (more `!`s per comment) relative to normal comments._
+One can clearly see that the toxic comments are right shifted (more "!"s per comment) relative to normal comments._

 ### "Questioning"
-Do toxic comments have more or less `?` than normal comments, typically?
+Do toxic comments have more or less "?" than normal comments, typically?

 <p align="center">
 <img src="/img/question_stack.png" width="1200" align="middle">